Overview

 Process

 Feedback: There likely wouldn’t be enough force to move the box.
-Instead, perhaps try a solenoid or an active gyroscope.
+Perhaps try a solenoid or an active gyroscope.

 Other potential tries:

-4.)
-Figure out how to control a ball bearing with a sensor or motor → cover ball bearing
+4. Control a ball bearing with a sensor or motor and cover it.

 Pivot to moving walls (Linear Actuators)